 Meat and Indian bread are the main features of north Indian food.
 It's hearty and commonly cooked in a tandoor (clay oven fired by charcoal).
 North Indian curries usually have thick, moderately spicy and creamy gravies.

 Popular dishes: Roti, naan, seekh kebab (minced meat on iron skewers), chicken tikka (small chunks of marinated and grilled chicken), butter chicken, tandoori chicken, aloo muttar (curry made with potatoes and peas), rajma (curry made with red kidney beans), chana masala (curry made with chickpeas), samosa, daal makhani (daal made with butter).

 Many migrants from Kashmir have moved to Delhi and other north Indian cities.
 There you can sample their cuisine, usually consisting of hearty meat cooked in curd or milk.

 South Indians can't do without rice.
 It's the staple in their diet.
 In Kerala, most dishes are coconut-based and seafood is a specialty.
 In Tamil Nadu, watch out for Chettinad cuisine, perhaps the most fiery of all Indian food.
 Cuisine from Andhra Pradesh is also hot and spicy.
 Hyderabad is famous for its biryani.
 And, the Udupi region of Karnataka is renowned for its simple but vast vegetarian fare.

 Popular dishes: No South Indian meal is complete without rice in some form or other -- either boiled rice or idlis (steamed cakes made from rice batter), or dosas or uttapams (pancakes made from a batter of rice and lentil flour).
 Perhaps the south Indian food that's most enjoyed by travelers is the masala dosa.
 It's a thin crispy pancake filled with spicy potato and onion.
 Cheap and tasty!

 The food in Goa is dominated by seafood (of course, being a coastal state) and pork.
 The Portuguese influence shows up more obviously at dinner in the evenings, when roast beef may even be served (most Goans are Catholic, and as a result eat beef).
 Goan food also features elaborate puddings and cakes.
-Xacutti (coconut-based curry), cafreal (marinated and fried/grilled), sorpotel (stew), recheado (stuffed), and ambot tik (sour and spicy) are common types of dishes.
+Xacutti (coconut-based curry), cafreal (marinated and fried/grilled), sorpotel (stew), recheado (stuffed), ambot tik (sour and spicy), and vindaloo (fiery curry marinated with garlic and vinegar or wine) are common types of dishes.
 And of course, Goan chourico (sausages) and Goan pao (bread).